Ian Bruce Eichner: Manhattan Club settlement

-In 2017, New York District Attorney announced a settlement with Eichner over his misleading claims and false promises related to the Manhattan Club timeshare.
+In 2017, the New York District Attorney announced a settlement with Eichner over his misleading claims and false promises related to the Manhattan Club timeshare.
 Eichner and his associates offered a "boutique hotel" but many customers were never able to book rooms, faced rapidly rising maintenance costs, and were foreclosed if they were unable to pay, leading others to sell their shares for $1.
 Eichner and associates were required to pay $6.5 million as part of the settlement and were barred from the timeshare industry.

 Personal life

+He was briefly married during college.

-He is married to Leslie Ann (née Hollander) Eichner and has two daughters, Alexandra and Lindsay.
+He is currently married to his second wife, Leslie Ann (née Hollander) Eichner.
+They have two daughters together, Lindsay and Alexandra.
 He has homes in East Hampton, New York, Las Vegas, and South Beach.